Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter1-bio.md

 This is probably the first reason why I am so easy to get involved, because what I do in Open Source has a real effect on the world and people, compared to this kind of interest that for me is not productive.

-I attended the “Liceo Scientifico Tecnologico” (in Italy the school differs from the others, we have different schools based on the topics), completed in 2009 at "ITI Celestino Rosatelli" in Rieti with 68/100 as a final score of 5 years (thanks to the math that lowered my score), I did a little thesis (it's quite common in Italy for the final exam in high school) and I was only one in a class of 27 people, I even took the laptop (purchased in 2006) for a demo on Lissajouss graphs on Windows XP virtualized on Sidux (the Linux distribution based on Debian Sid, that it’s now dead).
+I attended the “Liceo Scientifico Tecnologico” (in Italy the school differs from the others, we have different schools based on the topics), completed in 2009 at "ITI Celestino Rosatelli" in Rieti with 68/100 as a final score of 5 years (thanks to the math that lowered my score), I did a little thesis (it's quite common in Italy for the final exam in high school) and I was only one in a class of 27 people, I even took the laptop (purchased in 2006) for a demo on Lissajouss graphs on Windows XP virtualized on Sidux (the Linux distribution based on Debian Sid, that is now dead).
 I started to use Linux on my personal laptop just before the end of the school but I was distributing my dev projects online (with sources already).
 I started to develop in 2006, just before starting the third year of high school, where we finally should start to develop with Visual Basic 6.
 The school switched to more new technologies like Windows XP (we were using Windows 98) and .NET framework (was using that already).
 I was very thrilled from starting to develop that in the year 2006, I was already doing my first internet websites with HTML4.
 At the time my data source was the local public library and the IT magazines.